bymarcogr/csharp/readme.md

 ### ParkingMaster.Management
 - Project in charge of dependency injection, where all the services are declares, if we move this app into an Web API, this is the main services

+- **appsettings.json** main configuration, it manages log name and location and load field rules, it uses regular expression to validate some of the rules automatically.

 ### ParkingMaster.Models
 -  General models using by all the projects